You were Trained for a Different Game

 The failure rate of Digital Transformation has been persistent for thirty years and has not meaningfully moved.
 That persistence points to a structural dysfunction the field has not addressed.
 AI is now making it impossible to ignore.

 You, the DX Project Manager, are placed in a position where you operate with low authority in an environment of high ambiguity.
-The credential system trained you for complexity.
-It is not enough.
+The credential system trained you for complexity, and that is not enough.

 Digital Transformation demands something categorically different: capabilities that help you navigate without a map, hold contradictions without collapsing them, and maintain direction when the terrain and the people involved are constantly changing.
 No existing certification addresses this.

 The Ukemi Way was built to fill that gap.
-It is a formation approach that goes beyond methodology without replacing it.
-It develops the human capabilities that enable you to navigate transformation, not be consumed by it.
+It is a formation that goes beyond methodology without replacing it.
+It develops the human capabilities needed to navigate transformation.

 Structural Literacy